funixz/glusterdocs/Install-Guide/Configure.md

 Remember that the trusted pool is the term used to define a cluster of nodes in Gluster.
 Choose a server to be your “primary” server.
-This is just to keep things simple, you will generally want to run all commands from this tutorial.
+This is just to keep things simple, and you will generally want to run all commands from this tutorial on that “primary” server.
 Keep in mind, running many Gluster specific commands (like `gluster volume create`) on one server in the cluster will execute the same command on all other servers.

 Replace `nodename` with hostname of the other server in the cluster, or IP address if you don’t have DNS or `/etc/hosts` entries.
-Let say we want to connect to `node02`:
+Lets say we want to connect to `node02`:

 		gluster peer probe node02